TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

     | HQ-Remux             |    0  | [:octicons-link-external-16:](/Radarr/Radarr-collection-of-custom-formats/#hq-remux){: .header-icons target=_blank rel="noopener noreferrer" } |
     | HQ                   | 1800  | [:octicons-link-external-16:](/Radarr/Radarr-collection-of-custom-formats/#hq){: .header-icons target=_blank rel="noopener noreferrer" } |

-I decided not to add `Audio Advanced` Custom Formats to the encodes profile being with encodes I prefer higher video quality, If you also want HD audio formats I would suggest to go for the Remuxes.
+I decided not to add `Audio Advanced` Custom Formats to the encodes profile, being with encodes I prefer higher video quality.
+If you also want HD audio formats I would suggest to go for the Remuxes.

 Use the following main settings in your profile.